Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

 `APIGATEWAY_SENDALLTRAFFIC`: Used to determine whether the Traceability Agent should send all traffic to be reported.
 When set to **false**, only discovered APIs will be reported.
 Default value is **true**.

-`APIGATEWAY_AUTH_USERNAME`: An Axway API Gateway username with the "API Gateway operator" role.
+`APIGATEWAY_AUTH_USERNAME`: An Axway API Gateway username with the "API Gateway Operator" role.

 `APIGATEWAY_AUTH_PASSWORD`: The Axway API Gateway username password in clear text.